BrainEchoLab/ffdas/docs/getting-started/installation.md

 - MATLAB R2018b or later
 - Parallel Computing Toolbox (for gpuArray support)

-nanobind and NVTX are downloaded automatically during the CMake configure step via FetchContent.
+nanobind can be downloaded automatically during the CMake configure step via FetchContent.

 ## Building the Core Library